nis65/ansible-role-potos_hibernate/README.md

-* suspend / hibernate does not work when called from Gnome or e.g. with `systemctl suspend`: The first wake up can succeed, but the second wake up ends in power cycling.
+* suspend / hibernate does not work when called from Gnome or e.g. with `systemctl suspend`: The first wake up can succeed, but the second wake up always ends in power cycling.

 * however, all works perfectly when called as root as follows: `/lib/systemd/systemd-sleep suspend`